The power of accountability in behavioral change

 Small goals, big impact

 Dolf: “The interventions are very effective.
-Your behavior changes really and quickly.
+Your behavior actually changes quickly.
 The effect is enhanced when team members share their learning goals in the team.
 We therefore ask you to speak to your colleague about the learning objective.
 Give a compliment when you see someone making progress.
 Because it's so small and woven into what you do every day, behavioral change gets the place it deserves.
 When a team of professionals all becomes a little more effective, it has a very positive impact on the entire organization.”

 Curious about examples of learning objectives that professionals work with?
 We've collected them for you: